Organ donation

 Whatever you decide, it is very important to talk to your family or those important to you about your organ donation decision.

-After your death, your family will be consulted and any decision they make will be respected.
+After your death, your family will continue to be consulted before organ donation would go ahead and any decision they make will be respected.

 When families or friends know the decision of their loved ones it can make the situation less stressful and can give them the confidence to fulfil your wish of being an organ donor or not.